atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

 ### Exploring a Fluent API

 To work around this limitation, a fluent API was developed with methods like `.addCanActivate()` and `.setResolvers()`.
-By adding these methods to the `TypedRouteBuilder`, the type inference problem was solved.
+By adding these methods to the `RouteBuilder`, the type inference problem was solved.
 The builder instance already had the necessary type information (like path parameters and parent data) captured in its generic signature *before* the guard methods were called.
 This allowed TypeScript to correctly and reliably infer the types for the function parameters.

 ### Final Solution: A Return to the Declarative API